remipassmoilesel/abc-map/documentation/4_faq.md

 ## Server crashed: Error: Frontend root 'abc-map/packages/server/public' must be a directory

 You must run `abc build`.

-## Frontend: Files successfully emitted, waiting for typecheck results...

-Type check have been disabled on webpack, it is checked only when you use watch command or in CI.
-So this message will never disappear !

 ## (node:132766) [DEP_WEBPACK_DEV_SERVER_ON_AFTER_SETUP_MIDDLEWARE] DeprecationWarning: 'onAfterSetupMiddleware' ...